percona/community/content/events/percona-community-live-2022/day-1-jean-joseph.md

 This session was presented on [Percona Community Live](/events/percona-community-live-2022/) Online June 21-23, 2022.
 Check out the full schedule [here](/events/percona-community-live-2022/).

+This presentation is based on data wrangling with MongoDB.
+After this presentation, you will have the mindset of data wrangling.
+It is 70% demo, and 30% talk.
+Jean covers the goal of data wrangling, how to think about data wrangling, and then the technical tips for data wrangling in MongoDB.

 ## Watch Video Here